Physiq Macro Calculator

 What foods make up a 1800-calorie carnivore meal plan?

 At 1800 calories, a carnivore day is built entirely from animal products.
-The macro split — 145gm protein and 130gm fat with 13gm carbs (trace only) — maps well to fatty cuts of beef, eggs, butter, salmon, chicken thighs, and some cheese or butter.
+The macro split — 145gm protein and 115gm fat with 5gm carbs (trace only) — maps well to fatty cuts of beef, eggs, butter, salmon, chicken thighs, and some cheese or butter.
 A practical 1800-calorie carnivore day might look like: a 3-egg breakfast with bacon, a ribeye or burger lunch, and salmon with butter for dinner.
 Variety comes from rotating animal species and cuts, not food groups.

 Is 1800 calories per day enough to support energy and training?